-P: The Princess starts with action, Seven of Wands, and then it is taken out of her hands with the Major Cards.
+P: The Princess starts with action, Seven of Wands, and then it is taken out of her hands with the Major arcana.

-P: You can really get a feel for the character of the Court cards can't you?
-Sometimes, it can be like a soap opera where there are several storylines playing at once.
+P: You can really get a feel for the character of the Courts can’t you?
+Sometimes, it is like a soap opera where there are several story-lines playing at once.

 E: As for the pairs, I’ve looked briefly at your website, and I’m pretty lost about how to handle them.